retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 #### ignorePostscriptErrors

-#### importNoCase

-On import, BBT will add case-protection (<span class="nocase">...<span>) to titles that have words in {Braces}.
-There's plenty of bib(la)tex files out there that do this a little overzealously, and you may not like the resulting HTML code in your items, even though this is what the braces mean in bib(la)tex, and
-Zotero supports it.
-If you turn this off, the markup is omitted during import.

-#### importSentenceCase

-Bib(La)TeX references ought to be stored in Title Case; Zotero references are expected to be entered as sentence-case.
-With this option on, BBT will try to sentence-case during import.
-This sentence-casing uses heuristics, no natural language processing is performed, and the results are not perfect.
-You can suppress this, but you may then also want to disable exportTitleCase (which has its own problems, see the help entry for that option on this page).

 #### itemObserverDelay

 I've had reports where Zotero notifies extensions that references have changed, but if BBT then actually